Language and Literacy Studies

 - EDC 385G Literacy Acquisition

-Courses Outside the Department (Minimum: 6 hours)
+Courses Outside the Department (Minimum 6 Credit Hours)

-Dissertation (Minimum 6 hours)
+Dissertation (Minimum 6 Credit Hours)

-You are required to continuously register for at least three credits of dissertation once they have advanced to candidacy.
+Students are required to continuously register for at least three credits of dissertation once they have advanced to candidacy.

 You must register in X99W (399, 699 or 999W) in each semester of candidacy until you graduate.

-Please Note: Students receiving fellowships, assistantships, or other financial aid, may be required to take 9 hours of dissertation credit each semester.
+Please Note: Students receiving fellowships, assistantships or other financial aid may be required to take 9 hours of dissertation credit each semester.

-Additional Resources
+Additional Information